Wearing the right motorcycle clothing is essential not only for your comfort but also for protection from injury.

 They are made in 3 basic materials – polycarbonate, glass fibre and Kevlar.

 Polycarbonate is lighter than glass fibre, must not be painted or have stickers affixed and must not be cleaned with solvents.

 Glass fibre is heavier, lasts longer and is easier to clean than polycarbonate.

-Kevlar is an extremely tough material which combines great strength with light weight but tends to be expensive.
+Kevlar is an extremely tough material that combines great strength with lightweight but tends to be expensive.